How well do you understand the needs of your lower-wage workforce?

 Even full-time workers can struggle to meet their family’s basic needs from week-to-week.

 Understanding the needs of your lower-wage workforce is the first step on a journey to retention and engagement.
-Currently, many workplace policies are designed to support the needs of middle and upper-class employees, often overlooking the needs of the most financially vulnerable workers.
+Currently, many workplace policies are designed to support the needs of middle and upper-class employees, so they often overlook the needs of our lower-wage workforce.

 Many lower-wage employees live paycheck to paycheck and struggle with the complexity of balancing transportation, child care and multiple part-time jobs.
 Employers who understand the details of their lower-wage employees lives and implement workplace policies to support them will have a distinct competitive advantage among their peers.